 Then we move to Panepistimiou Street where in front of the magnificent neoclassical buildings of the National and Kapodistrian University of Athens and the National Library, we see adults rejoicing in the phenomenon as well as a blissful dog leaping between them.
 In front of the National Library is the statue of Panagi Vallianos, one of the three brothers who financed the construction of the building.

-We see shots from Vasilissis Sofias Street and in an apartment building, a woman tries with a dustpan to clean her balcony from the snow, then goes up to the terrace and enjoys the amazing view.
+We see shots from Alexandras avenue and in an apartment building, a woman tries with a dustpan to clean her balcony from the snow, then goes up to the terrace and enjoys the amazing view.

 We see a balcony with fer forgé (wrought iron) furniture covered in snow.